moorage/ros_odrive/odrive_ros2_control/engineering_spec.md

 ### 9\.
 Diagnostics and HardwareStatus

-9.1 The plugin MUST implement the HardwareStatus extension hooks so that the framework can publish control\_msgs/msg/HardwareStatus at a configurable rate.9.2 For each joint, HardwareStatus MUST include:
+9.1 The plugin SHOULD populate the optional HardwareStatus extension (when supported by the target ros2\_control version) so that controller\_manager can publish control\_msgs/msg/HardwareStatus; publication rate is configured in controller\_manager, not per-hardware.9.2 For each joint, HardwareStatus MUST include:

 *   Current health status (OK/WARNING/ERROR).